Advised by Jonathan Grinham, DDes

 Initial research explored methods for expediting PVA dissolution.
 A formwork was designed with a 2 mm offset of PVA to create 16 cubic millimeters of Rockite.
 Due to the PVA’s buoyancy, the Rockite was used to better simulate the surface area exposed to water and allow for full PVA submersion.
 Five tests were used to examine various dissolution methods to determine which is most successful regarding the time it takes to dissolve the PVA.
 Tests using the same amount of water under different conditions were conducted.
 The tests included a control using room temperature water, agitation, heat from placement in an oven, and straining the mixture with cheesecloth.
 Placement of the mixture into the oven proved most successful in expediting the process.
 Through this test, it was realized that PVA remained post-dissolution.
 As the scale of the cast increased, tall pots on a stove were used to heat the water.
 As a result of the increased heat from the stove, the process was further expedited to one hour per block—the increased size allowed for multiple block formworks to be dissolved simultaneously.
 It was determined that approximately 95 degrees Celsius is optimal.

 While conducting the dissolution test, it became apparent that the PVA can be conserved through dehydration.
 The average material conservation rate was 70%.
-The PVA and the water remain heated after the casts are removed to further reduce the water content before being transferred onto parchment paper and a sheet tray, which is then placed into an oven at 170 degrees Celsius to remove any excess water from the PVA.
+The PVA and the water remain heated after the casts are removed to further reduce the water content before being transferred onto parchment paper and a sheet tray.
+The sheet tray is then placed into an oven at 170 degrees Celsius to remove any excess water from the PVA.
 Once dehydrated, the sheets are cut into pellets.

 This diagram depicts the reuse cycle.
-Beginning with 3D printing, moving through the casting, dissolution, and dehydration process.
+Beginning with 3D printing and moving through the casting, dissolution, and dehydration process.
 It was found that a blender could be used to chop the filament into pellets.
-Soon, we will have an industrial grinder, which will further expedite the process.
+Soon, we will have an industrial grinder to expedite the processes further.
 This recycled filament can be directly printed with a pellet extruder using a robotic arm.

 A pellet extruder was used on a KUKA KR10 robotic arm to test the viability of reusing the PVA.
 The initial tests printed a cylinder with a 50 mm diameter using virgin PVA to determine the proper extrusion, temperature, and movement settings.
 The most successful settings were 350 rotations per minute for extrusion, an extruder temperature of 175˚C, and a 10 mm/s move speed.
 The material was printed on painter’s tape with a layer of PVA glue stick applied for part adhesion.
 The second test utilized 50% virgin and recycled PVA pellets.
 The final test employed solely recycled material.
 There was a slight increase in weight of 2 grams with the 50% and 3 grams when the 100% recycled pellets were used.
 The bead width increased by 1.25 mm.
 The diameter increased by 1 mm.
 Additional testing must be conducted to determine if and how often the material can be reused.
 Future research must include mechanical testing of the recycled material prints.